What Is Swing in Drum Programming? The Secret Behind Groove

 With straight timing, your hi-hats land exactly evenly:

-1 & 2 & 3 & 4 &Every "&" falls precisely halfway between beats.
-It's tight, predictable, and – if you're not careful – robotic.
+1 & 2 & 3 & 4 & 1/8th note exampleEvery off-beat falls precisely between the beats.
+It’s tight, predictable, and – if you’re not careful – robotic.

-With swing, those "&"s get nudged slightly later:
+With swing, those off-beats get nudged slightly later:

 Swing Amount: The Numbers That Matter